Josh Lowe Preview, Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- In 15.1% of his games this year, he has hit a home run, and 3.9% of his trips to the dish.
+- He has hit a home run in 15.0% of his games this year, and 3.9% of his plate appearances.

-- In 50 games this season (39.7%), Lowe has picked up an RBI, and in 17 of those games (13.5%) he had two or more.
-He has also driven home three or more of his team's runs in eight contests.
+- Lowe has driven home a run in 51 games this season (40.2%), including more than one RBI in 13.4% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.